ShaharBand/fluxly/docs/concepts.md

 ## WorkflowExecution

 `WorkflowExecution` represents a single run attempt of a workflow.
 It tracks workflow-level metadata, status, and output.
-The default `WorkflowOutput` includes overall status and the list of `NodeExecution` objects produced during the run.

 **Default Execution Structure:**